 The directors of the M.A.T.
-Initial Licensure Program have been working closely with the Massachusetts Department of Elementary and Secondary Education and their local school district partners to establish avenues to allow students to complete the requirements needed for their initial licensure during the 2020-2021 school year.
-More information will be announced as these plans are finalized.
+Initial Licensure Program have been working closely with the Massachusetts Department of Elementary and Secondary Education and their local school district partners to ensure students will be able to complete the requirements needed for their initial licensure during the 2020-2021 school year.

 Though the Board of Trustees approved an increase in tuition for 2020-2021, we acknowledge the challenging economic circumstances that our students and their families are facing.
 Mount Holyoke is offering a universal discount on the agreed 2020-2021 Mount Holyoke tuition rate to lower it to the level charged in 2019-2020 ($775 a credit, or a 4.5% discount).